 Note that $ \Psi_\omega$ equals $\abs{\Psi_F} $ on the complement of $B$, and that $ B_{ij} $ equals $ B $ intersected with the set $ \{\text{``particles $i$ and $j$ are closer than any other pair"}\} $.
 On the set $A_{12}$, we will use the shorthand $\Psi_{12}:=\omega(x_1-x_2)\frac{\Psi_F(x)}{(x_1-x_2)}$, and define the energies

+Recall $E_0=N\frac{\pi^2}{3}\rho^2(1+\mathcal{O}(1/N)) $ is the ground state energy of the Dirichlet free Fermi gas.
+Roughly speaking, $E_1$ describes energy corrections due to two particles being closer than distance $b$, and will produce the first-order terms we are interested in.
+The term $E_3$ accounts for potentials with non-compact support, and may also contribute to the energy to relevant order.
+The terms $E_2^{(1)}$ and $E_2^{(2)}$ describe situations in which more than two particles are within distance $b$, but we will see these are negligible to the order we are interested in.

-Recall $E_0=N\frac{\pi^2}{3}\rho^2(1+\mathcal{O}(1/N)) $ is the ground state energy of the (Dirichlet) free Fermi gas.
-The following estimate then holds. \begin{lemma} \end{lemma} The plan to prove the upper bound for Theorem \ref{TheoremMain} (Proposition \ref{PropositionUpperBound}) is as follows.
+The following estimate holds. \begin{lemma} \end{lemma} The strategy to prove the upper bound for Theorem \ref{TheoremMain} (Proposition \ref{PropositionUpperBound}) is as follows.
 We first prove Lemma \ref{LemmaEnergyFunctionalBound} below.
-We then study the Dirichlet free Fermi ground state $\Psi_F$ in Section \ref{secfreefermi}, laying the ground work for the estimates of $E_1$, $E_2^{(1)}$ and $E_2^{(2)}$.
-We estimate $E_1$ in Section \ref{secE1} and $E^{(1)}_2$ and $E^{(2)}_2$ in Section \ref{secE2}.
-Altogether, these prove Lemma \ref{LemmaUpperBoundFewParticles}, which will then be used to construct a successful trial state for large in $N$ in Section \ref{secarbN}. \begin{proof}[Proof of Lemma \ref{LemmaEnergyFunctionalBound}] Since $ v $ is supported in $ B_b(0) $ and $ \Psi_\omega=\abs{\Psi_F} $ except in the region $ B=\{x\in\R^N \vert \rr(x)<b \} $, we may rewrite this, using the diamagnetic inequality, as with $ E_0=N\frac{\pi^2}{3}\rho^2(1+\mathcal{O}(1/N)) $ the ground state energy of the free Fermi gas.
-Using symmetry under exchange of particles, and the diamagnetic inequality, we find where we have used that $ \Psi_\omega=0 $ on the support of $ (v_{\text{h.c.}})_{ij} $ for all $ i,j $.
-Since we have $ v_{\text{reg}}\geq0 $, it follows that
+We then study the Dirichlet free Fermi ground state $\Psi_F$ in Section \ref{secfreefermi}, to prepare the estimates of $E_1$, $E_2^{(1)}$, $E_2^{(2)}$ and $E_3$.
+We estimate $E_1$ in Section \ref{secE1}, $E^{(1)}_2$ and $E^{(2)}_2$ in Section \ref{secE2}, and $E_3$ in Section \ref{secE3}.
+Together, these prove Lemma \ref{LemmaUpperBoundFewParticles}, which will then be used to construct a suitable trial state for large in $N$ in Section \ref{secarbN}. \begin{proof}[Proof of Lemma \ref{LemmaEnergyFunctionalBound}] Since $\Psi_\omega=\abs{\Psi_F} $ on the complement of $ B=\{x\in\R^N \vert \rr(x)<b \} $, we can write, using the diamagnetic inequality without magnetic potential, \footnote{Strictly speaking, the diamagnetic inequality is not needed, as the estimate can be shown to be an equality in this case.}